-Wednesday's US economic docket highlights the release of the US consumer inflation figures for December, scheduled later during the early North American session at 13:30 GMT.
-The headline CPI is expected to rise by 0.4% during the reported month, up from 0.2% in November.
-The yearly rate is also anticipated to have edged higher to 1.3% from the previous month's reading of 1.2%.
-Conversely, the core CPI (excluding energy and food costs) is anticipated to have risen 0.1% MoM in December as against 0.2% previous and hold steady at 1.6% on yearly basis.
+Wednesday's US economic docket highlights the release of the critical US consumer inflation figures for April, scheduled later during the early North American session at 12:30 GMT.
+The headline CPI is expected to rise by a modest 0.2% during the reported month.
+Conversely, the yearly rate is anticipated to have accelerated to 3.6%, significantly above the Fed's 2% target.
+At the core level, the CPI is expected to be more restrained to a 2.3% YoY rate as against 1.6% in March.

 How could it affect EUR/USD?

 Investors now seem worried that maybe inflation is something more than transitory – as described by the Fed.
 Hence, a stronger reading might fuel speculations that the Fed might be forced to hike interest rates earlier than expected, which should act as a positive trigger for the USD.
 That said, the US central bank has indicated that it is willing to let inflation run hot for some time.
 This, in turn, suggests that any knee-jerk market reaction is more likely to be short-lived.

 Meanwhile, Yohay Elam, FXStreet's own Analyst offered a brief technical outlook for the EUR/USD pair: “The Relative Strength Index (RSI) on the four-hour chart has drifted down and now maintains a considerable distance from the 70 level – thus remaining far from overbought conditions.
 Euro/dollar trades above the 50, 100 and 200 Simple Moving Averages (SMAs), and momentum remains to the upside.”